ericmaniraguha/learn_django/README.md

 ##### Conclusion

 This project serves as a starting point for learning Django.
 It demonstrates setting up a Django project, creating views, and routing URLs.
 You can expand this project by adding more apps, models, and views as you continue learning Django.

+You can copy the above Markdown content into a `README.md` file in your project directory.
+This will provide an overview and instructions for anyone who uses your project.